Western gray squirrel: Description

 The western gray squirrel was first described by George Ord in 1818 based on notes taken by Lewis and Clark at The Dalles in Wasco County, Oregon.

 Sciurus griseus is the largest tree squirrel in the Sierra Nevada and Central California range.
 It has plantigrade, pentadactyl feet with two phalanges.
 Compared with the eastern gray squirrel S. carolinensis or the fox squirrel S. niger (which have been introduced into its native range), these squirrels are shy, and will generally run up a tree and give a hoarse chirping call when disturbed.
 Weights vary from about .35 to 1 kg, and length (including tail) from 43 to 61 cm.

-Western gray squirrels exhibit a form of coloration known as counter shading.
-The dorsal fur is a silver gunmetal gray, with pure white on the underside; there may be black flecks in the tail.
-Ears are large but without tufts.
-The ears turn reddish-brown at the back in the winter.
-The tail is long and typically very bushy.
-It usually stays curved upwards in an "S" shape.
+Western gray squirrels exhibit a unique form of coloring around their bodies.
+They have solid gray fur on most of their body, which is most prevalent on their backs and sides.
+They have four toes on their two front feet and five toes on their two back feet.